Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 than expected.
 Under these conditions, SRT packets would not go out fast enough because the configured bandwidth limitation would be too low.

-This is mitigated by calculating the bitrate internally (ESTINPUTBW mode).
+This is mitigated by calculating the bitrate internally (INPUTBW_ESTIMATED mode).
 SRT examines the packets being submitted and calculates the input rate as a moving average.
 However, this introduces a bit of a delay based on the content.
 It also means that if an encoder encounters